 If you would like the convenience of having your credit card information on file with us and having your tax preparation fees charged to your card, please complete the form on the following payment page to authorize us to charge your tax preparation fees to your credit card upon completion of the returns.

-If you authorize The Wolf Group, PC to prepare your 2021 income tax returns pursuant to the terms set forth above, please sign below and return the signed letter to our office.
+If you authorize The Wolf Group, PC to prepare your 2022 income tax returns pursuant to the terms set forth above, please sign below.
 Retain a copy of this letter for your records.
 If we do not receive a signed original of this letter but receive a completed copy of the Tax Organizer and/or supporting documentation, then such receipt shall be deemed to evidence your acceptance of the terms set forth herein.

 We want to express our appreciation for this opportunity to serve you.

 Additional Engagement Terms